mac-can/PCBUSB-Wrapper/README.md

 ## This and That

+### PCBUSB Library for macOS&reg;
 The PCBUSB library can be downloaded form the [MacCAN](https://mac-can.com/) website (binaries only). \
 Please note the copyright and license agreements.

+### Wrapper Library for Windows&reg;

+A CAN API V3 compatible Wrapper Library for Windows is also available.
-A Windows&reg; version can be downloaded from / cloned at [GitHub](https://github.com/uv-software/PCANBasic-Wrapper).
+It is build upon Peak´s PCANBasic DLL and can be downloaded from / cloned at [GitHub](https://github.com/uv-software/PCANBasic-Wrapper).

 ### Dual-License